--Ipath Set an addtional search path for the include directive.
-This can be used multiple times. -Lpath Set an additional search path for the linker. -1NAME Link a specified library to the program.
-The lib prefix is automatically added to the library.
+-Ipath path Set an addtional search path for the include direct tive.
+This can be used multiple times. -Lpath Set an additional search path for the linker. -1 NAME Link a specified library to the program.
+The 1 is automatically added to the library.